thegeeklab/ansible-later/docs/content/configuration/defaults.md

 ---
 ansible:
   # Add the name of used custom Ansible modules.
 Otherwise ansible-later
-  # can't detect unknown modules and will through an error.
+  # can't detect unknown modules and will throw an error.
   # Modules which are bundled with the role and placed in a './library'
   # directory will be auto-detected and don't need to be added to this list.
   custom_modules: []